hunterae/blocks/docs/_includes/hooks.md

   Take note that the second "after_all" call content rendered after everything else.
 </aside>

-## "Around" Hooks
+## Around Hooks

-"Around" hooks render code around their corresponding block, allowing the hook to render code before the block renders, pass control over to the rendering block, and then regain control once the block has rendered.
+Around hooks render code around their corresponding block, allowing the hook to render code before the block renders, pass control over to the rendering block, and then regain control once the block has rendered.

 <aside class="warning">
   Around hooks are expected to be provided a block which takes a block as its first argument.
 They should "call" that block when they are ready to pass control to the content they are surrounding.
 </aside>

 <aside class="warning">
-  All "around" hooks of a given type will render in reverse order from the order in which they are registered.
+  All around hooks of a given type will render in reverse order from the order in which they are registered.
 </aside>

-There are three levels of "around" hooks:
+There are three levels of around hooks:

-### "Surround" Hooks
+### "surround" Hooks

 ```erb
 <% blocks.prepend :my_block do %>